Fundraising for Your Trip to Volunteer Abroad

 "Money makes the world go round" but, if you're a student or a recent graduate, money can be an elusive thing.

 We respect your money and we get that it's tough out there, so we advise you get fundraising!
-When I went to Sri Lanka in 2013 for the first time I fundraised my whole placement fee in about 2 months and here's how.
+When I went to Sri Lanka in 2013 I fundraised my whole placement fee in about 2 months and here's how.

 1. Set up a page!
 It's free (except for those sneaky admin fees) and it's easy!
 We recommend pledgie.com, gofundme.com and fundmytravel.com.
 These pages are a great way to reach out to friends and family and let them know what you're doing so they can support you.